jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 [type erasure](https://en.wikipedia.org/wiki/Type_erasure).
 For example, we need to be able to store any type of object in a vector, or as a key in a map.
 When using inheritance, we have a base `object` type for that.
-When using the union based approach, every object fit inside of a single `object` type.
+When using the union based approach, every object fits inside of a single `object` type.
 However, in our type-rich object model, each object type is discrete.
 We need a common way to refer to them, while still being able to get back to the static object.
 On top of that, we need a way to *unerase* the type, allowing us to get back to the